nitin-ramchandani/instructlab_taxonomy/README.md

   - [Ways to contribute](#ways-to-contribute)
   - [How to contribute skills and knowledge](#how-to-contribute-skills-and-knowledge)

-## Welcome to the InstructLab Taxonomy
+## Welcome to the InstructLab Taxonomy Repo

 InstructLab 🐶 uses a novel synthetic data-based alignment tuning method for Large Language Models (LLMs.)
 The "**lab**" in Instruct**Lab** 🐶 stands for